BYO-UPM/Lung_lessions_COVID19/README.md

 3. Train the models using the notebooks in the model_training folder

-4. Perform inference using the scripts in the inference folder or design your own validation scripts
+4. Perform inference using the scripts in the inference folder or design your own validation scripts.
+Paths pointing to the best weights .pth files need to be manually set up by the user.